 All residential property with a market value of less than the amount as annually determined by the Municipality, are exempted from paying property rates.
-For the 2013/2014 financial year the maximum amount is determined as R50 000.
-The impermissible rates of R15 000 contemplated in terms of section 17(1)(h) of the Act are included in the amount as referred to above as annually determined by the Municipality.
-The remaining R35 000 is aimed primarily at alleviating poverty and forms an important part of the Municipality's indigent policy.
+For the 2016/2017 financial year the maximum amount is determined as R50 000 as contemplated in terms of section 17(1)(h) of the Act are included in the amount as referred to above as annually determined by the Municipality.

-8.1.1.3 Public Service Infrastructure

-Is exempted from paying rates as it provides essential services to the community.

-- 8.1.1.4 Public Benefit Organisations Public Benefit Organisation Property means property owned by public benefit organisations and used for any specified public benefit activity listed in item 1 (welfare and humanitarian), item 2 (health care), and item 4 (education and development) of part 1 of the Ninth Schedule to the Income Tax Act. - 8.1.2 Exemptions in 8.1.1.1 to 8.1.1.3 will automatically apply and no application is thus required by the owners of such property. - 8.1.3 All possible benefiting organisations in clause 8.1.1.4 must apply annually, by 31 August, for exemption for the financial year in respect of which the application is made.
+- 8.1.1.3 Public Service Infrastructure Is exempted from paying rates as it provides essential services to the community. - 8.1.1.4 Public Benefit Organisations Public Benefit Organisation Property means property owned by public benefit organisations and used for any specified public benefit activity listed in item 1 (welfare and humanitarian), item 2 (health care), and item 4 (education and development) of part 1 of the Ninth Schedule to the Income Tax Act. - 8.1.2 Exemptions in 8.1.1.1 to 8.1.1.3 will be automatic and no application is thus required by the owners of such property. - 8.1.3 All possible benefiting organisations in clause 8.1.1.4 must apply annually, by 31 August, for exemption for the financial year in respect of which the application is made.
 If the exemption applied for is approved the exemption will be valid for the full financial year.
 Applications received after 31 August for the financial year in respect of which the application is made will only be applied for the remainder of that financial year if approved. - 8.1.4 A rate-exemption certificate as issued by the South African Revenue Service (SARS), as contemplated in terms of Part 1 of the Ninth Schedule to the Income Tax Act, 1962 (Act No 58 of 1962), must be submitted together with the application. - 8.1.5 The Municipality retains the right to refuse the application for exemption if the details supplied in the application were incomplete, incorrect or false.